stashed/docs/docs/concepts/crds/restoresession.md

 Stash mounts an `emptyDir` for holding temporary files.
 It is also used for `caching` for faster restore performance.
 You can configure the `emptyDir` using `spec.tempDir` section.
 You can also disable `caching` using this field.
 The following fields are configurable in `spec.tempDir` section:

-- **spec.tempDir.medium :** Specifies the type of storage medium should back this directory.
+- **spec.tempDir.medium :** Specifies the type of storage medium should back this file path.
 - **spec.tempDir.sizeLimit :** Maximum limit of storage for this volume.
 - **spec.tempDir.disableCaching :** Disable caching while restoring.
 This may negatively impact restore performance.
 This field is set to `false` by default.